 Step 6.
 Sign a contract and start the development process

 After selecting the best outsource software company for your needs, reach out and start discussing terms through either an in-person meeting or video conference.
 Consider it the equivalent of interviewing a job applicant.

 The overall goal is to understand the work conditions of the development agency and agree on the details of the project.
 Let these factors guide you:

 - Access to source code: as the client company, you should have access to certain files on the project, particularly the source code.
 Possessing the source code means that your in-house team of developers (if you have one) or another team of professionals can adjust, update, and correct the software at the code level, if necessary.
 But don’t assume these things.
 Ensure that the agency details all the files you would have access to throughout the duration and upon completion of the project.

 - Price, with Services Included: it is important to understand the full range of services you would be getting, as well as how it affects the overall price.
 The payment structure and rate also depends on the agreement reached.
 The rate may be set per project, per milestone, or hour.
 The most important thing is that you are getting value for your money.

 - Time Estimate: the complexity of the project would determine how long it would take until completion.
 If you are a non-tech person/company, don’t assume that the time you have planned would be the exact period it would take the developers.
 At this point, allow the developers to choose a realistic time frame for them while you both reach an agreement that both parties are comfortable with.

-- Failure Response: what happens if the project fails?
-Who takes the responsibility for the various risks applicable to the project.
+- Failure to Perform: what happens if the project fails?
+Who takes the responsibility for the various risks applicable to the project?
 Many overlook this aspect but it is very important.
 Both parties must delineate each other’s responsibilities before setting out.